 If we build with poor doctrine then we will still be saved but lose our rewards.

-If anyone destroys the church then he will be destroyed.
+If anyone destroys the church with bad doctrine then he will be destroyed.

 If we attempt to make sin the context of this passage then it will make no sense at all as words like build, labour and work don’t relate to sin.
 Likewise, sin can’t be related to building with gold, silver, costly stones, wood, hay and straw unless we say that we will be rewarded for good sins and lose our reward for bad sins.
 The fact is, sin is not the subject of this passage.